AdobeDocs/target.it-IT/help/c-implementing-target/c-considerations-before-you-implement-target/c-privacy/cmp-privacy-and-general-data-protection-regulation.md

 >[!NOTE]
 >
->Sebbene Adobe Target supporti i cookie interdominio di prime e terze parti, i cookie di prime parti di Adobe Target sono consigliati solo per GDPR e CCPA.
+>Although [!DNL Target] supports both first-party and third-party cross-domain cookies, first-party [!DNL Target] cookies only are recommended for GDPR and CCPA.

-### Come avviene la gestione del consenso da parte di Adobe Target? {#section_C86BF5EE4FAA47039659850E7594A6BA}
+### How does [!DNL Target] handle consent management? {#section_C86BF5EE4FAA47039659850E7594A6BA}

 GDPR e CCPA non cambiano quando devi ottenere il consenso, ma come ottenerlo.
 La strategia di consenso di ciascun cliente dipende dalle sue modalità di raccolta e utilizzo dei dati e dalla sua politica sulla privacy.
-La gestione del consenso non è supportata da e non deve essere ottenuta tramite Target per GDPR e CCPA.
+Consent management isn’t supported by and shouldn’t be achieved via [!DNL Target] for GDPR and CCPA.

-Attualmente, Adobe non offre una soluzione per la gestione dei consensi, ma sul mercato sono in fase di sviluppo diversi strumenti per soddisfare alcuni dei nuovi requisiti.
-Per ulteriori informazioni sugli strumenti generali di tutela della privacy, inclusi i responsabili del consenso, consultare la [Relazione del 2017 sui fornitori di tecnologia della privacy](https://iapp.org/media/pdf/resource_center/Tech-Vendor-Directory-1.4.1-electronic.pdf) sul sito web dell'Associazione internazionale dei professionisti della privacy (International Association of Privacy Professionals, iaap).
+[!DNL Adobe]Attualmente,  non offre una soluzione per la gestione dei consensi, ma sul mercato sono in fase di sviluppo diversi strumenti per soddisfare alcuni dei nuovi requisiti.
+For more information on privacy tools in general, including consent managers, see the [2017 Privacy Tech Vendor Report](https://iapp.org/media/pdf/resource_center/Tech-Vendor-Directory-1.4.1-electronic.pdf) on the *International Association of Privacy Professionals (iaap)* website.

-Adobe Target fornisce supporto per la funzionalità opt-in tramite Adobe Launch per supportare la strategia di gestione dei consensi.
-La funzionalità opt-in consente ai clienti di controllare come e quando viene attivato il tag di Adobe Target. È inoltre presente un'opzione tramite Adobe Launch per pre-approvare il tag di Adobe Target.
-L'utilizzo di Adobe Launch per gestire l'opt-in è l'approccio consigliato.
-Esiste un ulteriore controllo granulare in Adobe Launch per nascondere alcuni elementi della pagina prima dell'attivazione di Adobe Target che potrebbe essere utile da sfruttare come parte della strategia di consenso.
+[!DNL Target] fornisce il supporto per le funzionalità di consenso tramite [!DNL Launch] per fornire supporto per la strategia di gestione del consenso.
+Opt-in functionality lets customers control how and when the [!DNL Target] tag is fired.
+There is also an option via [!DNL Launch] to pre-approve the [!DNL Target] tag.
+Using [!DNL Launch] to manage opt-in is the recommended approach.
+Further granular control exists in [!DNL Launch] to hide select elements of your page prior to the [!DNL Target] firing that might be helpful to leverage as part of your consent strategy.

-For more information on GDPR, CCPA and Adobe Launch, see [The Adobe Privacy JavaScript Library and GDPR](https://www.adobe.io/apis/cloudplatform/gdpr/services/allservices.html).
-Inoltre, consulta la sezione precedente “Consenso Adobe Target e Adobe Launch”.
+For more information on GDPR, CCPA, and [!DNL Launch], see [The Adobe Privacy JavaScript Library and GDPR](https://www.adobe.io/apis/cloudplatform/gdpr/services/allservices.html).
+Also, see the *Adobe Target and Experience Platform Launch opt-in* section above.

 ### AdobePrivacy.js invia informazioni all'API RGPD? {#section_1EB8A2BAAD31474C97C1D455F41DA739}